Why Some Kids Aren’t Ready for a Smartphone (and What to Do Instead)

 And now, you don’t have to figure it out alone.

-This tool is grounded in what I’ve learned from years of working with kids and families.
-It’s not about shaming or rushing.
-It’s about helping you feel more confident in whatever decision you make next.
+It’s not about rushing or shaming.
+It’s about helping you feel more confident in whatever decision comes next.

 Leave a Reply